 The devices, which have speakers and a microphone, will allow you to talk to your contact when they pick up their phone.

 As with the unmonitored in-home system, you will have to hope that your contacts answer and pick up quickly.
 The device will cycle through the contact numbers until someone answers.

 What are some of the latest innovations I found with medical alert systems

 A number of the medical alert systems have started to add new features to their product ranges in the form of add-ons –

 - quite a few companies are adding apps which allow the caregivers and family members access to different types of data concerning the person wearing the medical alert devices

 - some systems are providing tablets on which caregivers and users can check on the wearer’s activities, add reminders for medications, or play cognitive games

 - other companies are adding sensors to their devices which monitor vital signs – blood oxygen levels, heartbeat, blood glucose levels and weight

 - with GPS tracking, some companies are also letting family members, and caregivers, know when their elderly parents have gone out, where they are, and to keep track of their activities in general

-Be warned that these add-ons come at a price, so do check carefully when you are looking to buy a system to see what’s included the basic product.
+Be warned that these add-ons come at a price, so do check carefully when you are looking to buy a system to see what’s included in the basic product.

-Most of these innovations were only available on the the monitored systems.
+Most of these innovations were only available on the monitored systems.